-In your comments to the draft decision, you do not agree with the need to conduct OECD 414 studies in two species on both of the substances.
-You do not agree with ECHA's conclusions on read-across (see general comments above) within the category to the similar substance (CAS 91995-70-9).
-ECHA has addressed your comments on the read-across approach in Appendix on general considerations of the draft decision (section (i)).
+In your comments to the draft decision, you do not agree with the need to conduct OECD 414 studies in two species on both substances.
+You do not agree with ECHA's conclusions on readacross (see general comments above) within the category to another category member (CAS 64742-10-5).
+ECHA has addressed your comments on the read-across approach in Appendix on General considerations.